 Image generation (text-to-image synthesis)

-This task category is straightforward.
+This category is straightforward.
 Examples: Dall-E, Stable Diffusion, and Midjourney.

 Text generation